Theprocyon/MDR_UART_Jetson/README.md

 DO NOT USE

 IMPORTANT : THIS IS INCOMPLETE PROJECT!

-It's in progress according to schedule; due date : 2020/01/29
+This Project is in progress according to schedule; due date : 2020/01/29

 WE CANNOT PROMISE NORMAL OPERATION AND THIS CAN MAY HARM YOUR DEVICE.